Edinburgh in 2 Days: everything you need to know

 Our next point of interest will be the National Museum of Scotland.
 If you want to discover the history of this country from the age of dinosaurs to the technological revolution of the future, you can take a tour through all the rooms of its exhibition.

-A curious fact: you will be able to meet the sheep "Dolly", the first mammal cloned from an adult cell and you will be able to see a Tyrannosaurus Rex.
+A fun fact: you can meet the sheep "Dolly", the first mammal cloned from an adult cell and you can see a Tyrannosaurus Rex.

 - Admission: free

-Finally, we crown the day with another great sunset at Arthur's Seat.
-You have about a 20 minute walk, but if you want you can inquire about the best tour bus in Edinburgh and save some physical energy.
-This site is located in Holyrood Park, the highest point in Edinburgh, and is very famous because its views are really magnificent.
+And, finally, the list of what to see and do in Edinburgh.
+We crown the day with another great sunset at Arthur's Seat.
+You have about 20 minutes walk, but if you prefer you can consult information about the best tour bus in Edinburgh and save a little physical energy.
+This site is located in Holyrood Park, the highest point of Edinburgh, and is very famous because its views are really magnificent.

 Other options for your two-day itinerary in Edinburgh

-Of course Scotland has more to offer you, so I propose an alternative if you are one of those who are curious about Edinburgh's surroundings.
+Of course Scotland has more to offer you, so I propose an alternative if you are curious about the surroundings of Edinburgh.

 If instead you prefer to dedicate your day to know another city of this beautiful country, I leave you the post on how to go from Edinburgh to St. Andrews or how to go from Edinburgh to Loch Ness.
 Choose your own adventure!